UserTesting.com offers the opportunity to make money testing websites and apps, but is it legit? Is it safe? Is it worth the time?

 Step 1.
 Sign up to become a participant

-Once you're finished, you'll have to wait for the verdict from the UserTesting team.
+Once you're finished the practice test, you'll have to wait for the verdict from the UserTesting team.
+This usually takes no longer than 48 hours.
 They'll give you some feedback and a rating, and if your test is approved, you'll start receiving paid tests in your dashboard.

 Step 3.
 Start earning!

-Find tests that you meet the requirements for, take screeners, and wait until you qualify for one.
-Don't giveup right away if you're not qualifying for anything, it can take some time.
+Look out for tests that you meet the requirements for, take screeners, and wait until you qualify for one.
+Don't give up right away if you're not qualifying for anything, it can take some time.
+Good luck!